Adityaa4187/AQI/README.md

 ## 📁 Dataset:

-The dataset (station_hour.csv) is stored on Google Drive and must be downloaded locally before execution.
+The dataset (station_hour.csv) is available in the repo and must be downloaded locally before execution.
 It includes hourly air quality data from multiple Indian cities between 2015 and 2020.

 ## 🗂️ Project File Structure
     ├── main.py                 # Main script for training and evaluation